Cover for William "Bill" Edward Brentlinger's Obituary

 If you knew Bill, you’re probably smiling right now.
 He was smart, quick-witted, and full of good humor.
 Honest as the day is long, he was the kind of man who would return a lost wallet, give someone a ride, stop to help a stranger, and quite literally give you the shirt off his back.
 But he wasn’t one to tolerate dishonesty—cross him or lie to him, and you’d quickly find yourself off his list.

-Bill was born on October 29, 1954, in St. Louis City to Roy Brentlinger and Evelyn Creemens.
+Bill was born on October 29, 1954, in St. Louis City to Roy Brentlinger and Evelyn Cremeens.
 From a young age, he and his brothers were raised by his stepfather, Richard “Slick” Cremeens, whom Bill proudly considered his dad.
-He and Amy (Buck) Dunning were joined in marriage on October 8, 1994 in Cape Girardeau.
+Bill and Amy (Buck) Dunning were joined in marriage on October 8, 1994, in Cape Girardeau.
 The couple lived in Cape before settling in Jackson in 2006.

 Hard work came naturally to Bill.
 As a young boy, he helped his parents manage rental properties, learning early on the value of responsibility and grit.
 His career began in the grocery business at Stelmacki’s Market, where he worked his way up from bagging groceries to store manager.
 He also earned his real estate license and worked as a realtor in St. Louis.